apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Several dead after single-engine plane crashes near I-40 in Nashville**
+**Target shares pop as retailer boosts profits, despite lackluster sales forecast**

-You can read more about it [here](https://abcnews.go.com/US/dead-after-single-engine-plane-crashes-40-nashville/story?id=107796017).
+You can read more about it [here](https://www.cnbc.com/2024/03/05/target-tgt-earnings-q4-2023.html).

 ## Requirements
 - Python 3.8